Chart Color Schemes

 Woolloongabba lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Woolloongabba's population is around 10,210 as of Aug 2025.
-This reflects an increase of 1,613 people since the 2021 Census, which reported a population of 8,597 people.
-The change is inferred from the estimated resident population of 10,068 from the ABS as of June 2024 and an additional 463 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,236 persons per square kilometer, placing Woolloongabba in the top 10% of national locations assessed by AreaSearch.
-The area's 18.8% growth since the 2021 census exceeded the national average (8.6%).
-Population growth was primarily driven by overseas migration contributing approximately 67.0%.
+Woolloongabba's population is around 10,296 as of Nov 2025.
+This reflects an increase of 1,699 people since the 2021 Census, which reported a population of 8,597 people.
+The change is inferred from the estimated resident population of 10,068 from the ABS in June 2024 and an additional 504 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,272 persons per square kilometer, placing Woolloongabba in the top 10% of national locations assessed by AreaSearch.
+The area's 19.8% growth since the 2021 census exceeded the SA3 area (8.8%) and the national average, marking it as a growth leader in the region.
+Population growth for Woolloongabba was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, exceptional growth is predicted over the period with Woolloongabba expected to increase by 7,751 persons to 2041 based on the latest population numbers, recording a gain of 74.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, exceptional growth is predicted over the period with Woolloongabba expected to increase by 7,751 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 73.1% in total over the 17 years.

 Frequently Asked Questions - Population